wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-configuring-oracle-data-guard.md

 ##Create a physical standby database
 This section focuses on the steps that you must perform in Machine2 to prepare the physical standby database.

-First, you need to remote desktop to Machine2 via the Azure Management Portal.
+First, you need to remote desktop to Machine2 via the Azure classic portal.

 Then, on the Standby Server (Machine2), create all the necessary folders for the standby database, such as C:\\\<YourLocalFolder\>\\TEST.
 While following this tutorial, make sure that the folder structure matches the folder structure on Machine1 to keep all the necessary files, such as controlfile, datafiles, redologfiles, udump, bdump and cdump files.
 In addition, define the ORACLE\_HOME and ORACLE\_BASE environment variables in Machine2.
 If not, define them as an environment variable using the Environment Variables dialog box.
 To access this dialog box, start the **System** utility by double-clicking the System icon in the **Control Panel**; then click the **Advanced** tab and choose **Environment Variables**.
 Click the **New** button under the **System Variables** to set the environment variables.
 After setting up the environment variables, you need to close the existing Windows command prompt and open up a new one to see the changes.